FREE SHIPPING FOR ORDERS OVER $150

 Detoxification is the body's natural process of eliminating toxins, which can come from environmental pollutants, food additives, medications, and metabolic waste products.
 The liver, kidneys, lungs, skin, and lymphatic system all participate in detoxifying the body, but the liver is the central organ in this process.
 It converts toxins into water-soluble compounds that can be excreted through urine or bile.

-Mushrooms are rich in bioactive compounds that can enhance the body's detoxification processes.
-They contain antioxidants, polysaccharides, beta-glucans, and triterpenes, which can support liver function, boost the immune system, and neutralize free radicals.
-Certain mushrooms also possess hepatoprotective properties, meaning they can protect liver cells from damage and aid in their regeneration.
+Mushrooms are rich in bioactive compounds that may support the body's detoxification processes.
+They contain polysaccharides, which may help support liver function, modulate the immune system, and neutralize free radicals.
+Certain mushrooms also possess hepatoprotective properties, meaning they may help protect liver cells from damage and aid in their regeneration.

 Antioxidant Properties